syncthing/syncthing/.github/PULL_REQUEST_TEMPLATE.md

 Describe what testing has been done, and how the reviewer can test the change if new tests are not included.

+### AI usage

+If you used AI for your pull request, please specify the extent to which you did so.
+The Syncthing project will reject pull requests that are fully AI-generated.

 ### Screenshots

 If this is a GUI change, include screenshots of the change.
 If not, please